 You may succeed in placing a new patch over a failing patch, but the durability of the repair decreases, and the likelihood of the patch failing increases.
 If you have no spare tube available and your only option is to patch, try to carefully remove the old patch, scuff and clean the area, then apply vulcanizing glue and a new patch.
 In this case, you should replace the inner tube as soon as you get a chance.

 How Many Times Can A Tube Be Patched Before Replacing?

-Properly applied patches rarely fail, and five or six patches on a tube is not too many.
+Properly applied patches rarely fail, and five or six patches on a tube are not too many.
 The secret to a good patch is proper surface preparation.
-Tubes develop an oxide layer on the surface and adhesion will be poor unless you properly scuff and clean around the punctured area before applying the glue.
-Also, be sure to follow the manufacturer’s directions, which will typically require that you allow the vulcanizing glue time to dry completely before applying the patch.
+Tubes develop an oxide layer on the surface, and adhesion will be poor unless you properly scuff and clean around the punctured area before applying the glue.
+Also, follow the manufacturer’s directions, which will typically require allowing the vulcanizing glue to dry completely before applying the patch.

-With a spare tube, a patch kit and a pump in your bag, and a little practical experience under your belt, you will be able to deal with flats without problems.
+With a spare tube, a patch kit, a pump in your bag, and a little practical experience under your belt, you can deal with flats without problems.